ksendart/applying-for-job-todo-list/README.md

 Clone this repository into your server (like XAMPP or other, I used XAMPP).
 This application will be available by URL like <i>http://yourserver/demotodolist/</i>.
 Also certain TODO list will be available by URL like <i>http://yourserver/demotodolist/#/edittodo/key</i> where <i>key</i> is TODOList identifier.

+<h3>Some additional information</h3>

+I apologize for the late deadline.
+I worked on tasks under my contract.
+Nevertheless, I found time to learn  AngularJS and FireBase slightly.
+It helped me implement test task.
+But I had some problem this second part of this task about parallel session detection.
+As I learned, AngularFire and FireBase (that I used) provide two operations for insert action: $save and $push.
+I started implementation with $push method.
+And when I started to implement second part, I found a article about it.
+This article said that: If the items don't have a natural key or you want them to be sorted "chronologically", you'll typically use push()/$add() to generate a key for you.
+This will ensure that the items are stored under a unique key and that newer items show up later in the list.
+So if you're working with users, you'll typically store then under their uid using something like ref.child('users').child(user.uid).set(user).
+On the other hand, if you're adding chat message to a chat room, you'll use something like ref.child('chat').push({ name: 'Adam Youngers', 'Firebase push() vs Angularfire $save()' }).

+As I understood, using of $push frees me from checking parallel session in app.
+I know, that maybe it doesn't meet the test task requirements, by I suppose that it  happens to be.

+I suppose also that my app is not suitable for this test task according to your opinion.
+Anyway, I will be glad, if you allow me joining to your team not as junior-developer, but as trainee.

+Thanks, my best regards.